October Trial Set In Musk, Twitter Buyout Battle - UrduPoint

 October Trial Set In Musk, Twitter Buyout Battle

-A judge in the eastern US state of Delaware ruled against Musk's push for a February date, while hewing closely to Twitter's desire for an expedited schedule.
+Musk's lawyers had pushed for a February 2023 date, but the court in the eastern US state of Delaware hewed closely to the uncertainty-wracked platform's desire for speed and set an October start.

-Billions of Dollars are at stake, but so is the future of the platform that Musk has said should allow any legal speech, an absolutist position that has sparked fears the network could be used to incite violence.
+Billions of Dollars are at stake, but so is the future of Twitter, which Musk has said should allow any legal speech -- an absolutist position that has sparked fears the network could be used to incite violence.

+Judge Kathaleen McCormick, who set a five-day trial and left the sides to work with the court to fix the exact date, noted that the "risk of irreparable harm" generally grows the longer a merger remains in limbo.

+Musk's team argued fiercely against an relatively quick date, saying the core issues are simply too complex.

-"We urge the court to enter a prompt schedule and give multiple grounds for that," Twitter lawyer William Savitt argued, noting "the continued uncertainty caused by Musk's purported termination inflicts harm on Twitter every day, every hour of every day."
-Musk's team had argued fiercely against an expedited trial date, saying Twitter's preferred date in September was simple too fast for such a complex matter.
+Twitter has argued his claims are simply an effort by him to back out of the deal, and its lawyer William Savitt said "the continued uncertainty caused by Musk's purported termination inflicts harm on Twitter every day, every hour of every day."
+Experts watching the trial saw the relatively rapid timeline as a triumph for the social network, which is limping along while the buyout endgame remains unclear.

-The judge did not set an exact date, leaving it to the parties to converge on the timing.
+"I think it was pretty favorable for Twitter.
+She didn't give them exactly what they wanted, but she gave them a pretty speedy trial," said Adam Badawi, a University of California at Berkeley law professor.

-Twitter lawyers noted the deal is supposed to close toward the end of October, just six months after Musk launched an unsolicited bid that the company's board first resisted but then supported.
+The social network's lawyers had asked for a September date, just months after Musk launched a bid that the company's board initially resisted but then supported.

 The world's richest person has backed away from the deal in recent months as tech stocks have tumbled, and Twitter's value has fallen well below the $54.20 per share he offered.